 I am a novelist and short story writer based in Norwich in the UK.
 I grew up in Yorkshire and Hong Kong until I moved back to the UK to study English Literature at the University of Cambridge.

-After a short stint working for Random House, I studied for the Masters in Creative Writing at UEA, where I wrote my first novel, The Godless Boys.
+After working for Random House, I studied for the Masters in Creative Writing at UEA, where I wrote my first novel, The Godless Boys.
 This was published in the UK (Picador) and Norway (Font) in 2011.
 The film option to The Godless Boys has been sold, and I’ve been lucky enough to work with some wonderful people on the screenplay.
 More on that soon… hopefully.